-Our solar system consists of a star of average size and luminosity we call the Sun, the planets (in order of their distance from the Sun) Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune, and Kuiper Belt objects (e.g., dwarf planets like Pluto), the satellites or moons of the planets, numerous comets, asteroids, meteoroids and the interplanetary medium.
+Our solar system consists of a star (average in size and luminosity) we call the Sun, the planets (in order of their distance from the Sun) Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune, and Kuiper Belt objects (e.g., dwarf planets like Pluto), the satellites or moons of the planets, numerous comets, asteroids, meteoroids and the interplanetary medium.

-The planets, most of the satellites of the planets and the asteroids revolve around the Sun in the same direction (counterclockwise), in nearly circular orbits (ellipses, but close to circles).
+The planets, and most of the satellites of the planets, and the asteroids revolve around the Sun in the same direction (counterclockwise), in nearly circular orbits (ellipses, but close to circles).
 When looking down from above the Sun's north pole, the planets orbit in a counter-clockwise direction.
-A new class of dwarf planets was added in 2006, these objects are found mostly in the Asteroid Belt and the Kuiper Belt.
+A new class of dwarf planets was added in 2006, these objects are found mostly in the Asteroid and Kuiper Belts.

 The planets orbit the Sun in or near the same plane, called the ecliptic.
 Pluto is a special dwarf planet in that its orbit is the most highly inclined (18 degrees) and the most highly elliptical of all the planets.

 The four primary terrestrial worlds are the innermost planets in the solar system, Mercury, Venus, Earth and Mars.
 There are an additional 8 other terrestrial worlds; the Moon, Io, Europa, Ganymede, Callisto (the four Galilean moons), Titan (a moon of Saturn), Triton (a moon of Neptune) and Pluto.

 Jupiter, Saturn, Uranus, and Neptune are known as the Jovian (Jupiter-like) planets, because they are all similar in size and structure, i.e. gigantic compared with Earth (Earth is in the lower right corner above) and having a non-solid, gaseous nature.